How to Perform Home Network Security Effectively [Detailed Guide]

-This article consists of a brief guide to enhancing home network security that is not limited to the techno-geeks but can also be useful for non-tech savvy people.
+This article consists of a brief guide to enhancing to perform home network security that is not limited to the techno-geeks but can also be useful for non-tech savvy people.
 This article does to secure wireless networks what gyms do to humans.

 Safety is a rudimentary concept that we should be careful of in all aspects of life.
 Whether it is the humongous task of flying an airplane over the Bermuda Triangle or the petty job of talking to people in proximity without a mask, safety must always come first.
 Safety starts at home.
 Your home is home to all the critical data from all chores of your life.
 Never in human history have we been more connected to the Internet than in the present.
 So, securing this “sacred” connection has to our responsibility.
 Your “critical data” can range from bank credentials to private files/applications/moments (the kind that you might not even want your parents to see, let alone a stranger with hacking skills).